 Not knowing what I wanted to do with my life, but reasonably sure I didn’t want a corporate job, like many friends at Bard College, I chose graduate school.
 The University of Virginia was home to the former translator for the Dalai Lama, Jeffrey Hopkins, and he was nice enough to extend to me a full fellowship and living stipend to pursue a PhD in religious studies.
 As a secular teacher of religion, I’d need to learn the fundamentals of all the widespread faiths and walk students through both their similarities and differences.
 Though I did not finish my degree, much of the learning affected me deeply.

 So is this true?
-Are we always the same exact person?
+Are we always the same exact person or does everything change?
 The notion of a fixed self is a very western idea.
 It has its roots in dozens of our most influential thinkers.
 A few chief ones who come to mind are Shakespeare (“this above all else, to thine own self be true…”), Descartes (“I think, therefore I am…”) and Plato, with his notion of a “platonic self.”

 One of the wisest people I’ve ever known, who happens to be one of the wealthiest I’ve ever met, once taught me a powerful lesson.
 When I asked him what the #1 mistake he saw was for his peers in business, without hesitation, he replied that they “always show up exactly the same, regardless of context.”